Skip to main content

 Description

 These 70 spots have been strategically located throughout the twin cities, 38 of them are located in Saint Paul and 32 in Minneapolis.
-The EV Spot Network uses 100% renewable electricity through Xcel’s Windsource program, allowing zero carbon emission fueling for EV owners in Saint Paul.
-Transportation has been identified as a high-impact sector of emission generation in Saint Paul's Climate Action and Resilience Plan, so by adjusting fuel type to electricity generated from wind power, the EV Spot Network supports the goals outlined in the plan.
+The EV Spot Network uses 100% renewable electricity through Xcel’s Renewable Energy program, allowing zero carbon emission fueling for EV owners in Saint Paul.
+Transportation has been identified as a high-impact sector of emission generation in Saint Paul's Climate Action and Resilience Plan, so by adjusting fuel type to electricity generated from renewable power, the EV Spot Network supports the goals outlined in the plan.

 Summary and contacts